precice/precice.github.io/content/docs/installation/building-from-source/installation-source-finding.md

 ## Using the shell

-If you are using a Unix-like system, you are using a shell, which offers an easy and straight forward way to make preCICE discoverable.
+If you are using a Unix-like system, you are using a shell, which offers an easy and straightforward way to make preCICE discoverable.

 Let `PRECICE_PREFIX` be the installation prefix chosen during the [preparation step](installation-source-preparation#installation-prefix).
 Then add the following to your `.profile` (for bash) or `.zshrc` (for zsh).